The $200 Billion Blame Game: How Bad Prompts Became AI's Reputation Problem

 The $200 billion blame game ends when companies stop asking "why is AI unreliable?" and start asking "why are our prompts incomplete?"

 The model was never the problem.
 The signal was.
-And the signal is free to fix.
+And fixing the signal is free.

 Transform any prompt into 6 Nyquist-compliant bands